Five students in classroom with computer screens of weather images in background

 Prior Coursework

-With program approval, students are allowed to count no more than 19 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 19 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits of graduate coursework taken as an undergraduate at UW–Madison, as long as those credits were not applied toward an undergraduate degree.
-Coursework earned five or more years prior to admission to a master's degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits of graduate coursework taken as an undergraduate at UW–Madison, as long as those credits were not applied toward an undergraduate degree.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+Credits earned at other institutions do not transfer.

 All students are required to conduct a yearly progress report meeting with their thesis committee after passing the preliminary examination.